 This policy reflects an organised approach to how a company manages incidents and the impact they have on operations.
-It describes the different processes to handle an incident in order to limit the damage to business operations, customers, and reducing the cost and time of recovery.
+It describes the different processes to handle an incident in order to limit the damage to business operations, customers, and reduce the cost and time of recovery.

-The Remote access policy defines acceptable methods of connecting remotely to a company’s internal networks.
+The remote access policy defines acceptable methods of connecting remotely to a company’s internal networks.
 An organisation with dispersed networks requires this policy.
 Those networks can extend into insecure network locations, for instance, a local coffee house or unmanaged networks at home.

 It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.